Pythagoreanism: On numerology

 1st century treatises of Philo and Nicomachus popularised the mystical and cosmological symbolism Pythagoreans attributed to numbers.
 This interest in Pythagorean views on the importance of numbers was sustained by mathematicians such as Theon of Smyrna, Anatolius and Iamblichus.
-These mathematicians relied on Plato's Timaeus as source for Pythagorean philosophy.
+These mathematicians relied on Plato's Timaeus as their source for Pythagorean philosophy.

 In the Middle Ages studies and adaptations of Timaeus solidified the view that there was a numerical explanation for proportion and harmony among learned men.
 Pythagoreanism, as mediated in Plato's Timaeus, spurred increasingly detailed studies of symmetry and harmony.
 Intellectuals pondered how knowledge of the geometry in which God had arranged the universe could be applied to life.
-By the 12th century Pythagorean numerological concepts had become a universal language in Medieval Europe and were no longer recognised as Pythagorean.
+By the 12th century Pythagorean numerological concepts had become a universal language in medieval Europe and were no longer recognised as Pythagorean.
 Writers such as Thierry of Chartres, William of Conches and Alexander Neckham referenced classical writers that had discussed Pythagoreanism, including Cicero, Ovid and Pliny, leading them to believe that mathematics was the key to understanding astronomy and nature.
 Another important text on Pythagorean numerology was Boethius's De arithmetica, which was widely reproduced in the West.
 Boethius had relied on Nicomachus's writings as a source of Pythagoreanism.

-In the Byzantine world the influential professor of philosophy Michael Psellus in the 11th century popularised Pythagorean numerology in his treatise on theology, arguing that Plato was the inheritor of the Pythagorean secret.
+The 11th-century Byzantine professor of philosophy Michael Psellus popularised Pythagorean numerology in his treatise on theology, arguing that Plato was the inheritor of the Pythagorean secret.
 Psellus also attributed arithmetical inventions by Diophantus to Pythagoras.
-Psellus thought to reconstruct Iamblichus’ 10 book encyclopedia on Pythagoreanism from surviving fragments, leading to the popularisation of Iamblichus' description of Pythagorean physics, ethics and theology at the Byzantine court.
+Psellus thought to reconstruct Iamblichus' 10 book encyclopedia on Pythagoreanism from surviving fragments, leading to the popularisation of Iamblichus' description of Pythagorean physics, ethics and theology at the Byzantine court.
 Psellus was reputably in the possession of the Hermetica, a set of texts thought to be genuinely antique and which would be prolifically reproduced in the late Middle Ages.
 Manuel Bryennios introduced Pythagorean numerology to Byzantine music with his treatise Harmonics.
 He argued that the octave was essential in attaining perfect harmony.

 In the Jewish communities the development of the Kabbalah as esoteric doctrine became associated with numerology.
 It was only in the 1st century that Philo of Alexandria, developed a Jewish Pythagoreanism.
 In the 3rd century Hermippus popularised the belief that Pythagoras had been the basis for establishing key dates in Judaism.
 In the 4th century this assertion was further developed by Aristobulus.
 The Jewish Pythagorean numerology developed by Philo held that God as the unique One was the creator of all numbers, of which seven was the most divine and ten the most perfect.
-The medieval edition of the Kabbalah focused largely on a cosmological scheme of creation, in reference to early Pythagorean philosophers Philolaus and Empedocles, and helped to disseminate Jewish Pythagorean numerology.
+The medieval edition of the Kabbalah focused largely on a cosmological scheme of creation, in reference to early Pythagorean philosophers Philolaus and Empedocles and helped to disseminate Jewish Pythagorean numerology.